Muscle hypertrophy is a confusing subject.

 Given what you just learned, which style of training do you think generally results in more muscle gain?

-That’s right—heavy, lower-rep work, because it allows for more progressive overload and creates more muscle damage than lighter, lower-rep work.
+That’s right—heavy, lower-rep work, because it will produce higher amounts of mechanical tension and muscle damage than lighter, lower-rep work.

-For example, in a study conducted at the University of Central Florida, scientists separated 33 physically active, resistance-trained men into two groups:
+This has been demonstrated in a number of studies.
+For example, in a study conducted by scientists at the University of Central Florida, 33 physically active, resistance-trained men were separated into two groups:

 Both groups did the same exercises (which included the bench press, back squat, deadlift, and seated shoulder press), and both were instructed to maintain their normal eating habits and keep food diaries.